Andrew Carignan

 Gary Andrew Carignan (born July 23, 1986) is a former professional baseball pitcher.
-He played in Major League Baseball for the Oakland Athletics.
+He played in Major League Baseball (MLB) for the Oakland Athletics.

 Amateur career

 Born in New London, Connecticut, Carignan attended high school at Norwich Free Academy where he played with Eric Campbell and was named Connecticut's top baseball player in 2003 after leading the team to a state championship.
 He played college baseball for the University of North Carolina Tar Heels.
 In 2005 and 2006, he played collegiate summer baseball in the Cape Cod Baseball League for the Bourne Braves, and was named an all-star in 2006.
-He was selected by the Oakland Athletics in the 5th round of the 2007 MLB Draft.

 Professional career

 Oakland Athletics

-Carignan made his major league debut in 2011, and appeared in six games for Oakland that year.
+Carignan was selected by the Oakland Athletics in the 5th round, with the 180th overall selection, of the 2007 Major League Baseball draft.
+He made his professional debut with the Single-A Kane County Cougars.
+In 2008, Carignan made 55 relief appearances split between the High-A Stockton Ports and Double-A Midland RockHounds, compiling a 4-4 record and 2.01 ERA with 84 strikeouts and 28 saves across 62 2/3 innings pitched.

-He collected his first MLB win on April 12, 2012, against the Kansas City Royals.
-In that game, Carignan took over from fellow reliever Jordan Norberto.
-He took the win when Seth Smith reached on a fielding error.
-Jemile Weeks and Eric Sogard were then walked, loading the bases.
-Coco Crisp then grounded out, scoring Smith.
-Yoenis Céspedes was then hit by a pitch, reloading the bases.
-The game then ended in the bottom of the twelfth inning when Adam Dolliver was hit, forcing in the winning run.
-On June 19, 2012, Carignan underwent Tommy John surgery, ending his 2012 season, and causing him to miss all of 2013 as well.
+Carignan made two appearances for Stockton in 2009, recording a 4.50 ERA with two strikeouts.
+He returned to the Ports in 2010, registering a 3-3 record and 6.27 ERA with 44 strikeouts over 30 appearances out of the bullpen.
+Carignan spent time in 2011 split between the Triple-A Sacramento River Cats, Midland, and Stockton, accumulating a 1-0 record and 1.85 ERA with 46 strikeouts and eight saves across 33 appearances.

-Later career
+On September 2, 2011, Carignan was selected to the 40-man roster and promoted to the major leagues for the first time.
+In six appearances for Oakland during his rookie campaign, Carignan recorded a 4.26 ERA with five strikeouts across 6 1/3 innings pitched.

-Carignan signed a minor league deal with the San Francisco Giants in December 2013.
-He played the whole season in the minors, totaling 16 appearances.
-He became a free agent after the 2014 season.
-In 2015, Carignan pitched in the Atlantic League of Professional Baseball.
-He announced his retirement on January 29, 2016.
+Carignan collected his first MLB win on April 11, 2012, against the Kansas City Royals; in the game, Carignan took over from fellow reliever Jordan Norberto, and recorded the win when Seth Smith reached on a fielding error.
+Jemile Weeks and Eric Sogard were subsequently walked, loading the bases.
+Coco Crisp then grounded out, scoring Smith, and Yoenis Céspedes was hit by a pitch, reloading the bases; the game ended in the bottom of the twelfth inning when Jonny Gomes was hit, forcing in the winning run.
+In 11 outings for Oakland, he posted a 1-1 record and 4.66 ERA with eight strikeouts across 9 2/3 innings pitched.
+On June 19, 2012, Carignan underwent Tommy John surgery, ending his season prematurely, and causing him to miss all of the 2013 campaign as well.